cychitivav/cv/README.md

 ```

 > **Important**: You need to have the `build` folder created before running the command above.
 Do not worry, the folder is already ignored by git.

+### Local development

+If you want to develop locally, you need to install:

+- [TeX Live](https://www.tug.org/texlive/) - A TeX distribution to compile the project. (`sudo apt install texlive`)
+- Indentation plugin for your editor of choice. (`sudo apt install texlive-latex-utils`)
+- Fontawesome package for LaTeX. (`sudo apt install texlive-fonts-extra`)